linseed oil schoolyard public art work proposal

-The flax plant is the origin of linen made from fiber derived from its stem and linseed oil made from its seeds.
+The flax plant (Linum usitatissimum usitatissimum meaning “most useful”) is the origin of linen, a textile that is made from fiber derived from the stem of the flax plant and of linseed oil, an oil made by pressing its seeds.
 The latin name for the flax plant (linum usitatissimum) means «the most useful» and it can be found used in a wide range of products.
 The plant has been cultivated commercially for textile, seeds, and oil for over 20 000 years.
 Linseed oil is a favoured oil for painting because of its drying abilities.

 Believing it matters what materials we use, linseedoil paint is one of the earliest components of paint.
 Historically widely used for buildings before modern paint was developed in close contact with the oil industry.
-A paint that today has eliminated almost all other paints from the commercial market.
-And - according to a study from 2021 by the Swiss organisation EA (earth action) revealed as being possibly the largest source of microplastic leakage into the world’s oceans, more than the textile and tire industry combined.
+This modern paint has eliminated almost all other paints from the commercial market.
+And that, according to a study from 2021 by the Swiss organisation EA (earth action), revealed as being possibly the largest source of microplastic leakage into the world’s oceans and waterways, more than the textile and tire industry combined.

 introducing (nelly&)theo van doesburg foundations’ publicart work programme